Publication Luncheon with George Drance, S.J. (2014 Teilhard de Chardin Fellow of Catholic Studies)

 Lake Shore Campus, Loyola University Chicago

-This event is by invitation only!
+This event was by invitation only!

-Please join us for an informal conversation with Teilhard de Chardin Fellow in Catholic Studies Fr.
+We were pleased to host an informal conversation with Teilhard de Chardin Fellow in Catholic Studies Fr.
 George Drance, S.J.

 For more information on this event, please contact CatHeritage@luc.edu.